natcap/invest.users-guide/source/coastal_protection.rst

 Additions/Modifications
 ^^^^^^^^^^^^^^^^^^^^^^^

-When filling out the GIS interface, you will be asked whether the model should cut a bathymetry profile or if you will uploaded one.
+When filling out the GIS interface, you will be asked whether the model should cut a bathymetry profile or if you will upload one.
 In this section, we ask you what you would like us to do with this profile.
 We make four options available to you: 1) add a backshore to a sandy beach, 2) add a backshore to a mangrove or marsh, 3) modify a profile that you uploaded in the GIS interface, or 4) no modifications.

 figure./coastal_protection_images/PG_AdditionsModifications.png
 aligncenter
 figwidth500px

-**1. Add a backshore to a sandy beach.**  If you choose this option, we’ll guide you on how to choose values for foreshore slope as well as a berm and/or dune height, which are necessary to run the Nearshore Waves and Erosion model.
-Also, we will add it to your bathymetry profile so you can check if it looks reasonable.
+**1. Add a backshore to a sandy beach.**  If you choose this option, we guide you through choosing values for foreshore slope as well as a berm and/or dune height.
+These values are necessary to run the Nearshore Waves and Erosion model.
+Also, we add this backshore information to your bathymetry profile to allow you to assess whether or not it looks reasonable.

 First, we ask you to enter the run value “R” to calculate the foreshore slope :math:`m` as :math:`m=1/R`.
-If you do not know the value of “R”, we provide you with five possible values, based on the sediment size values you provided us with earlier and empirical curves that were presented in Wiegel (1964, Chap.
+If you do not know the value of “R”, we provide you with five possible values, based on the sediment size values you provided earlier and on empirical curves in Wiegel (1964, Chap.
 14) and McLachlan and Dorvlo (2005) (see :ref:`cp-Model`).
 Figure :ref:`ForeshoreSlope` shows how foreshore slope varies as a function of sediment size for the first four values that we provide.

-.. _ForeshoreSlope
+.. _ForeshoreSlope:

 .. figure:: ./coastal_protection_images/ForeshoreSlope.png
    :align: center
    :figwidth: 500px

-Second, we ask you to enter berm height, length, and sand dune height, if applicable.
+Second, we ask you to enter berm height and length as well as sand dune height, if applicable.
 For a definition of those terms, see :ref:`cp-Model` and Figure :ref:`BackshoreCharacteristics`.
 We recommend that you enter, as a minimum elevation for berm height the Mean High Water elevation.
 Next, if you know you have a sand dune, you can enter its height.
-If you don’t know if there’s a dune at your site, you can use Figure :ref:`DuneDistr` to start informing your decision.
-If you think there’s a sand dune at your site, and know the value of modal wave height and associated wave period, you can enter those values and we will estimate a possible dune height for you following the relationship presented in Short and Hesp (1982), as explained in :ref:`cp-Model`.
-If you think you have a dune height, but don’t know the value of modal wave height and associated period, we will still provide you with an estimate of dune height at your site, based on the WW3 statistics we computed (provided that you include this layer in the input interface).
+If you don’t know if there’s a dune at your site, you can use Figure :ref:`DuneDistr` to start informing your decision about whether or not to include one in the site's profile.
+If you think there’s a sand dune at your site and know the value of modal wave height and associated wave period, you can enter those values and we will estimate a possible dune height for you following the relationship presented in Short and Hesp (1982), as explained in :ref:`cp-Model`.
+If you have a dune height, but don’t know the value of modal wave height and associated period, we will still provide you with an estimate of dune height at your site, based on the WW3 statistics we computed (provided that you include this layer in the input interface).

 .. _BackshoreCharacteristics:

 .. figure:: ./coastal_protection_images/BackshoreCharacteristics.png
    :align: center
    :figwidth: 500px

-.. _ DuneDistr:
+.. _DuneDistr:

 .. figure:: ./coastal_protection_images/SandDunesDistributionWorld.png
    :align: center
    :figwidth: 500px